franck44/franck44.github.io/_pages/about.md

 ---

 I am a computer scientist with interest in **formal methods**,  more specifically automated verification techniques such as software verification and model-checking, static analysis.
+I have a strong expertise in **modelling and verification of concurrent (distributed) systems**.
-My background is **theoretical computer science** but I have also developed some software (static analysis tools), Scala packages (SMT-solvers, finite automata), Dafny verified programs.
+I have contributed several important results in the theoretical foundations of verification of concurrent systems and also developed software analysis tools (static analysis, model-checking), Scala packages (SMT-solvers, finite automata), and recently Dafny-verified programs.

 Experience
 =========

 I am currently work at ConsenSys Software R&D as an Applied Researcher, and the main projects I am involved in are:

 - **formal specification and verification of the Eth2.0 Phase 0 specification (Beacon chain)**.
-We use the verification-aware programming language **Dafny** to formally (i.e. rigorously and mathematically) verify the  Eth2 specification.
+We use the verification-aware programming language **Dafny** to formally (i.e. rigorously and mathematically) [verify the  Eth2 specification](https://github.com/ConsenSys/eth2.0-dafny).

 - **formal verification of the Deposit Smart Contract** algorithms.
+I have developed the [first fully mechanised correctness proof of the incremental Merkle tree algorithm in Dafny](https://github.com/ConsenSys/deposit-sc-dafny).

-Before joining ConsenSys, I worked as a research scientist/academic for 25 years, at the French National Centre for Scientific Research (CNRS, France), National ICT Australia (NICTA, Sydney AU) and Macquarie University (Sydney AU).
+Before joining ConsenSys, I worked as a research scientist/academic for 25 years, at the French National Centre for Scientific Research (CNRS, France), National ICT Australia (NICTA now DATA61, Sydney AU) and Macquarie University (Sydney AU).

 Professional Memberships
 ======